crossplane/crossplane/docs/workflow/argocd.md

 ### Install Crossplane Components

-For this guide we will assume that an organization wants to enable provisioning of managed service on [GCP], [AWS], and [Azure].
-To install Crossplane along with the GCP, AWS, and Azure stacks, please see the [installation guide].
+For this guide we will assume that an organization wants to enable provisioning of managed service on [GCP] and [AWS].
+To install Crossplane along with the GCP and AWS, please see the [installation guide].

 ## Set Up an Infrastructure Pipeline